jgcodes2020/tmpl/README.md

 ```
 C++17 *fold-expressions* allow us to expand a parameter pack using a binary operator.
 This trivializes the problem: we can use the comma operator to execute multiple statements one after the other, and as such we can use it to invoke the function in order.

-Obviously this implementation will break if you overload `operator,()`, but why would you do that?
+Obviously this implementation will break if you overload `operator,()`.
+So I fixed *that* by casting all function results to void, just in case.